About the MFI Postdoctoral Fellowship Program

 Proposed research must demonstrate a clear fit with the mission and areas of academic inquiry and translational opportunity of MFI.
 Both internal and external applicants will be considered.
 Applicants will need confirmed commitment from a CMU faculty mentor to be considered.
-Fellowship appointments will be for one year with the option for renewal, subject to annual review and consideration.
+Fellowship appointments will be for one year with the option for potential renewal, subject to annual performance review and availability of funds.

 About MFI and Carnegie Mellon University

 Carnegie Mellon University’s Manufacturing Futures Institute (MFI) is a campus-wide institute whose mission is to bring together all facets of Carnegie Mellon excellence to inspire and engineer the world’s premier technological advances in agile, intelligent, efficient and resilient manufacturing.
 We own a culture of collaboration and activate across disciplines to create and conduct groundbreaking research

 that exploits the rapid pace of innovation for advancing manufacturing, to educate, empower and inspire manufacturing innovators and leaders through experiential learning, and to inspire fundamental discoveries and accelerate their translation toward commercialization.